Why RF Sputtering Process?

 Also this frequency is low enough to provide sufficient time for the momentum transfer of argon ions to the target.
 At higher frequencies, Ar ions are practically immobilized and electrons play effective role in the sputtering process (more like e-beam evaporation method).

-RF Sputtering Advantages over DC Sputtering
+RF Sputtering Advantages Over DC Sputtering

-- The plasma formation is not limited to the cathode or target surface and can extend in the vacuum chamber.
+- The plasma formation is not limited to the cathode or target surface and can extend in the vacuum chamber

 - Higher plasma currents in lower working pressure: Plasma can be maintained in less working gas pressure (1-15 mTorr), which results in less collision between sputtered atoms and chamber molecules and larger mean free path for target atoms.
-Also, the magnetic field of the magnetron creates a boundary tunnel which traps the electrons near target surface and increases sputtering yield in lower pressures.
+Also, the magnetic field of the magnetron creates a boundary tunnel which traps the electrons near target surface and increases sputtering yield in lower pressures

-- By eliminating charge build up on the cathode surface, plasma arcing and layer quality control issues will be eradicated, so more uniform layer deposition is possible.
+- By eliminating charge build up on the cathode surface, plasma arcing and layer quality control issues will be eradicated, so more uniform layer deposition is possible

-- In RF sputtering larger surface of the target is involved in the sputtering process, resulting in decreasing the so called ‘Race Track Erosion’ on its surface, so the lifetime of the target is enhanced.
+- In RF sputtering larger surface of the target is involved in the sputtering process, resulting in decreasing the so called ‘Race Track Erosion’ on its surface, so the lifetime of the target is enhanced

-Disadvantages of RF Sputtering
+Disadvantages of RF Sputtering (DC vs RF Sputtering)

-- Compared to DC Sputtering, higher voltages should be applied in order to increase the sputtering rate, leading to more heating effect on the substrate.
+- Compared to DC Sputtering, higher voltages should be applied in order to increase the sputtering rate, leading to more heating effect on the substrate

-- This method is more complicated and expensive compared to traditional DC sputtering.
+- This method is more complicated and expensive compared to traditional DC sputtering

-- RF current is transported on the skin or surface of the conductors and not through them, so special connectors and cables is needed for RF sputtering.
+- RF current is transported on the skin or surface of the conductors and not through them, so special connectors and cables is needed for RF sputtering

-- With decrease in secondary electrons over cathode, deposition rate is lower than DC method and higher power level is needed to increase deposition rate.
+- With decrease in secondary electrons over cathode, deposition rate is lower than DC method and higher power level is needed to increase deposition rate

-- As a consequence of lower sputtering yields of electrically insulating targets, resulting in lower deposition rates, RF sources with higher powers should be employed, in contrast to DC sputtering.
+- As a consequence of lower sputtering yields of electrically insulating targets, resulting in lower deposition rates, RF sources with higher powers should be employed, in contrast to DC sputtering

 RF Sputtering Systems